 Jackson (they/she) lives and works on Wendat, Haudenosaunee, Anishnaabe territory.
 They identify as crip/queer of Scottish/white settler ancestry from mixed class background (of poverty and manual labour).
 As an artist/activist/academic, Jackson has worked for over 30 years within the long tradition of survival and resistance to colonial-capitalism as a system of violence and trauma.
 Their work includes prison abolition, anti-gentrification and community building with wageless and unhoused communities.
 They currently practices relational praxis art – a method that supports the political subjecthood, agency, informal economic practices and epistemic expertise of intersectionally marginalized communities.
 Jackson received their PhD in Environmental Studies at York University.

 Currently I am researching and writing on the carceral continuum and how the logics of social violence infuse non-prison sites, specifically shelters for the unhoused, social housing and urban space.
-As an artist, I am also working with the Shelter Video Collective on a feature length experimental non-fiction video on conditions in a Toronto shelter designated for 'women.'
+As an artist, I am also working with the Shelter Video Collective on a feature length experimental documentary video on conditions in a Toronto shelter designated for 'women.'
+The Shelter Video Collective is made up of, and centers, peoples with lived expertise of poverty, being unhoused and the shelter system alongside ally accomplices.
 I prioritize working across, and carefully attending to, multiple intersectional differences as a way to transgress the hierarchization of our bodies under cis-white-ablist-hetero-patriarchy.
 This includes grounding in a decolonial and abolitionist perspective as well as a political economy of marginalization.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã